Mark Forsyth: A Christmas Cornucopia

 A Christmas Cornucopia: The Hidden Stories Behind Our Yuletide Traditions was published on 3 November 2016.

 A Short History of Drunkenness

 A Short History of Drunkenness came out on 6 September 2018.

+The book is a popular scientific description of the history of mankind's relationship with alcoholic beverages.
+The author begins with the Paleolithic period, and then examines the cultures of such countries and epochs as Sumer, ancient Egypt, the Aztec Empire, antiquity, the Middle Ages, the Muslim world, the Wild West, the Prohibition era, and Russia.
+The descriptions are accompanied by short excursions into history, anthropology, and sociology.

-The New York Times Book Review called it an “entertaining bar-hop through the past 10,000 years.”
+The New York Times Book Review called it an "entertaining bar-hop through the past 10,000 years".

 Other books

 Forsyth wrote the introduction for the new edition of Collins English Dictionary.
-In it, he notes "There are few pastimes in life as pleasurable and profitable as reading the dictionary.
+In it, he notes: "There are few pastimes in life as pleasurable and profitable as reading the dictionary.
 The plot is, of course, rather weak, and the moral of the whole thing slightly elusive; but for my money there isn't another book that comes close to it."

-He also wrote a short chapter, "Who Named All the Cities," for a book compiled by Gemma Elwin Harris called Big Questions from Little People Answered by Some Very Big People.
+He also wrote a short chapter, "Who Named All the Cities", for a book compiled by Gemma Elwin Harris called Big Questions from Little People Answered by Some Very Big People.